julialromero/multimodal-geoFM-pretraining/ciip/readMe.md

 5. From there, run pip install -r requirements.txt to import necessary modules
 6. Ensure that the interpreter for your project in your IDE (whether VSCode or Pycharm) is set to the python version from your virtual environment

+# CometML Setup
+There's some excellent, automated ML logging software that's available for free to people in academia called CometML.
+It integrates cleanly with github and pytorch to quickly create visualizations of your code as you're running experiments.
+If you're interested, you can sign up here: https://www.comet.com/.

+For those who want to log their project using CometML, it'll require you to do a little bit of configuration work.
+Inside the ciip/open_clip_train/configs/comet folder, make a file called personal.yaml.
+The contents of that file need to be as follows:

+api_key: <your API for Comet here; can be found in account settings online>

+project_name: <project here; default of 'general' isn't a bad idea>

+workspace: <your github username here>

+Comet is turned off in the local_default configuration and on in the prod_default configuration; you can adjust that as needed by changing the io.comet_ml argument.

+Given that this contains your API key, DON'T push this file to github.
+If you want to go crazy and route the key in from your bash profile, you're more than welcome to do so.

 # Local Testing
 This will let you have some quick sanity checking for syntax/environment issues before moving files onto Hal or Alpine for more rigorous iteration.
 If you want to adjust any configurations for this, you can do so in the configs/local_default.yaml file.
 1. Go to https://drive.google.com/file/d/1sRWcYbaWs-efXza6kw03GlJQdZHq5iRN/view?pli=1, download the data, then move the folders labelled s1 and s2c into a new directory at the same level as ciip called "local_test_data".